SCOREC/meshFields/docs/pumiFieldNotes.md

      - three components
      - is it general enough to support vectorNd where N={1,2,3}
   - tensor up to rank 4
-     - rank N is an Nd matrix
+     - rank N is a 'square' matrix
+       - e.g., a rank 3 matrix is sized dxdxd where d is the extent/size
+     - what is the maximum size of each dimension? do we care?
 - field
   - requires shape, ownership, and mesh association
   - mesh association will have to encode the type of faces (tri, quad) and